javascript-tutorial/en.javascript.info/1-js/09-classes/02-class-inheritance/article.md

 }
 ```

-Usually we don't want to totally replace a parent method, but rather to build on top of it to tweak or extend its functionality.
+Usually, however, we don't want to totally replace a parent method, but rather to build on top of it to tweak or extend its functionality.
 We do something in our method, but call the parent method before/after it or in the process.

 Classes provide `"super"` keyword for that.